deanone/SearchAndSort/README.md

 	1. linear_search: for the linear search algorithm
 	2. binary_search: for the binary search algorithm
-	3. bubblesort_sort: for the bubblesort sort algorithm
+	3. bubble_sort: for the bubblesort sort algorithm
 	4. insertion_sort: for the insertion sort algorithm
+	5. quicksort: for the quicksort algorithm

 Example: